Amy Wilensky, M.Ed. CCC-SLP

 Brief info

 Amy provides a positive, playful and supportive environment to help children grow and learn.
-Passionate about parent education and collaboration, she provides families with the tools to support their children’s growth at home.
-Outside of work, she’s a mom of two daughters, enjoys spending time at home, and taking walks with their silly, energetic dog.
+Passionate about parent education and collaboration, she provides families with the tools to support their children’s growth at home and build confidence and success in school.